Skip to content

 Internet plan advice gets vague unless monthly GB is visible.

-The connectivity stack planner helps decide the mix of cellular, backup, and satellite.
+The internet backup planner helps decide the mix of cellular, backup, and satellite.
 This calculator answers the separate data-budget question: how much monthly traffic that stack needs to carry.

 Tool notes